 Louisville escapes major sanctions in hoops bribery case

-LOUISVILLE, Ky.
-(AP) After five agonizing years, Louisville finally gets to look forward.
+LOUISVILLE, Ky. – After five agonizing years, Louisville finally gets to look forward.

 An independent panel placed the Cardinals’ basketball program on two years of probation and fined it $5,000, but spared the school major penalties from NCAA allegations leveled in the aftermath of a federal investigation into corruption in college basketball.